A shape theorem for exploding sandpiles: Regularity of explosions

 We exhibit a coarsening of the lattice upon which explosions are guaranteed to spread quickly.
 A cube, $Q_k$, is {\it good} if $\max_{i,z} \mathfrak{C}_{k}^{(i,z)} \leq k^d$.
 For each $i \in \Z^d$, let

 The cubes $\{Q_k(i)\}_{i \in \Z^d}$ define a {\it macroscopic lattice} with edge set $\{ (Q_k(i), Q_k(j)), |j-i| = 1\}$.
-For $k$ sufficiently large, Proposition \ref{prop:crossing_time} implies that the set of good cubes is dominated by a supercritical site percolation process on the macroscopic lattice.
+For $k$ sufficiently large, Proposition \ref{prop:crossing_time} implies that the set of good cubes dominates a high density independent site percolation process on the macroscopic lattice.
 This together with large deviations bounds for supercritical percolation \cite{antal1996chemical, garet2007large} imply the following.
 (See, for example, Section 5 in \cite{mathieu2008quenched} for an explicit proof.)